askui/askui-example-android-parallel-devices/Readme.md

 # askui-example-android-parallel-devices
-A simple example using AskUI to parallelize the execution of multiple test suites on 2 Android devices to speed up the overall execution time.
+An example using AskUI to parallelize the execution of multiple test suites on two Android devices to speed up the overall execution time.

 ### Pre-Requests
-- 2 Android Devices connected to the local device
+- Two Android devices connected to the local device
 - [adb](https://developer.android.com/tools/adb) is installed

 ## Install